mozman/ezdxf/docs/source/dxfentities/image.rst

 .. attribute:: Image.dxf.v_pixel

-V-vector of a single pixel (points along the visual left side of the image, starting at the insertion point) (x, y, z) tuple
+V2-vector of a single pixel (points along the visual left side of the image, starting at the insertion point) (x, y, z) tuple

 .. attribute:: Image.dxf.image_size